By Kyra Hansson Floyd, MD

 By Joshua Novack

-Beginning in medical school, in between lectures on biochemistry, anatomy, and physiology, students begin to learn the physical exam and its role in the diagnosis of medical conditions.
-Some …
+Beginning in medical school, in between lectures on biochemistry, anatomy, and physiology, students begin to learn the physical exam and its role in the diagnosis of medical conditions. …

 By Tyler B. Fugere, MD